singnet/snet-sdk-python/docs/metadata_provider/service_metadata.md

 #### `__init__`

 Initializes a new instance of the class.
-Initializes the `m` dict with empty of default values.
+Initializes the `m` dict with empty or default values.

 ###### returns: